 Pietro Ristorante Italiano

 It’s understandable to have some reservations about the authenticity of an Italian trattoria run by a Singaporean Chinese chef, but the proof is in the pie, or rather, his brick oven-baked pizza.
 Chef Peter Neo, who might seem familiar to you from his TV appearances, has curated a menu of Italian classics that run the gamut of Italian fare from porcini to pasta.
 I can also wholeheartedly recommend the chef’s signature vongole, as well the pancetta arrosto.
 This is, without a doubt, the best place to get authentic Italian nosh (at affordable prices) in Seletar.

-Inspired by timeless traditions and bolstered by new techniques, this new smart-casual Italian restaurant by restaurateur-chef, Beppe De Vito, aims to brings together social dining and authentic Italian cuisine.
+Inspired by timeless traditions and bolstered by new techniques, this new smart-casual Italian restaurant by restaurateur-chef, Beppe De Vito, aims to bring together social dining and authentic Italian cuisine.
 The menu shows a focus on sharing portions to encourage interaction between diners, making Amó an ideal dining destination to entertain guests.
-Must-tries here include the spaghettoni with Boston lobster, butter roasted golden chicken with grilled corn custard, grilled octopus with friggitelli peppers, and a grilled angus beef tagliata with sunchoke mash.
+Must-tries here include, pizza Bianca, the spaghettoni with Boston lobster, butter roasted spring chicken with potatoes, grilled octopus with friggitelli peppers, and grilled Angus beef tagliata.

 This homely Italian resto, under the Les Amis Group, reopened in September 2013 with a rustic makeover.
-Its broad menu features crowd-pleasing favourites like Chitarra carbonara, braised lamb shank and seafood stew, as well as countless pizza and pasta dishes.
+Its broad menu features crowd-pleasing favourites like chitarra carbonara, braised lamb shank and broiled seabream.

 ETNA Italian Restaurant